Kyle18-hub/Detection-Lab/README.md

 ### Skills Learned

 - Setup and configuration of an elastic stack SIEM
+- Developing a custom dashboard for security events
 - Demonstrate profieciency in deploying a Kali Linux VM
 - Advanced understanding of SIEM concepts and practical application.
 - Proficiency in analyzing and interpreting network logs.